 Stasher Bag

 Katie cooks a lot, and when she does, she certainly saves any leftovers.
 (Can you blame her?
 These dishes are drool-worthy!)
 One of Katie’s personal favorites for food storage, sustainable gift baskets, and more are these silicone bags from Stasher.
-Not only do they have a tight seal for spill-free storage and transport, but they can go in the freezer, and be boiled or heated up in the microwave.
+Not only do they have a tight seal for spill-free storage and transport, but they can go in the freezer, be boiled, or heated up in the microwave.
 They come in clear, similar to their plastic counterparts, but you can also choose from a variety of fun color and tie-dye options.

 W&P